 A thief might not even need to gain access to your whole house to steal an expensive bike, skateboard, or scooter.
 Bikes are often stored outside, unsecured, and all a burglar would need to do is gain access to your yard.
 Bikes can be easily sold, and if you don’t have any of the identifying numbers on your bike it may be untraceable.

 A home invasion threatens your feeling of safety and security, and can make you feel uncomfortable in your own home.
 If someone has been through your home, your belongings, and every drawer in your bedroom it can feel very violating.
 You want to prevent a home invasion before it ever occurs, and this is where Fifteen Alarms comes in.

 Fifteen Alarms offers security systems that can prevent all of these items from being taken from your home.
 Protect your home, and don’t allow easy entry through your doors, windows, or garage.
 Our security systems can alert you if you have forgotten to lock up, left a door open, or if anyone tries to gain entry.
-If you are looking for the best home security systems in Memphis, call Fifteen Alarms today!
+If you are looking for the best home security systems in the Memphis area, call Fifteen Alarms today!
 Again, we provide home security solutions throughout the Memphis metro area, as well as Bartlett, Cordova, Lakeland, Southwind, Germantown, Whitehaven, and Arlington.